 Frequently Asked Questions (FAQs)

-Sage Business Cloud Accounting is purely cloud-based accounting software while Sage 50 is a desktop application with cloud features.
+Sage Business Cloud Accounting was purely cloud accounting software and has been discontinued.
+Sage 50 is a desktop application with cloud features.
 In terms of functionality, Sage 50 has more robust accounting features than Sage Business Cloud Accounting.

 No, it doesn’t, because the Sage 50 software isn’t hosted on the web.
 The cloud functionality only allows multiple desktop users to share data remotely by transmitting via the cloud, which is included in all Sage 50 subscriptions.